barotto/IBMulator/README.md

 ### Audio

-Audio settings like volumes, effects, and filters are loaded from the ibmulator.ini file and can be set using a GUI window (default key SHIFT+F2).
+Audio settings like volumes, effects, and filters are loaded from the ibmulator.ini file and can be set using a GUI Mixer window (default key:
+SHIFT+F2).

+All the audio settings can be saved in a file using the Mixer window, and then loaded at program launch by setting the profile file name in the `[mixer]:profile` setting in ibmulator.ini.

+The default profile is `mixer-profile.ini` and is saved in the user's directory.

 #### Sound Cards